BlogJune 2026

 What the vendor decided about you before the first meeting

 Before a serious B2B vendor invests meaningful time in your process, they have already scored your opportunity against a structured qualification framework.
-Understanding the signals that drive that judgment tells you something important about how your organisation presents itself commercially.
+Understanding those signals tells you something important about how your organisation presents itself commercially.

 Commercial

 Enterprise procurement is designed to reduce risk and control cost.
-But the process it runs to achieve those goals often compresses genuine differentiation into a feature checklist, and the firm buying the technology ends up with the wrong outcome.
+But the process it runs to achieve those goals often compresses genuine differentiation into a feature checklist, and the firm ends up with the wrong outcome.

 Commercial